 That’s just one of the ticking clocks Edith Pretty (Carey Mulligan) internalizes when she offers a job to “excavator” Basil Brown (Ralph Fiennes).
 She and her late husband bought their land with a notion of finding out what’s in these mounds on the property.
 And after some haggling over wages, Brown agrees.

 It’s 1939, and the lady of the house won’t be digging herself.
 She’s too frail.
 But she can commission this dig, on the cheap, and figure out what previous digger King Henry VIII never did.
-What’s under these mounds?
+What’s under all that dirt? mounds?

 Mrs. Pretty might be looking to leave her mark, lamenting an academic life she never had, or might be fulfilling a dead husband’s wishes.
 Brown is an autodidact — self-trained — and a veteran of such digs.
 Academia and the local museum toffs regard him as a laborer, someone whose value they don’t appreciate until he leaves them for her.